 However, even in the early stages some of our early testers at CTV and National Public Radio gave us enough positive feedback that we felt that what we were doing was worth pursuing.

 It took us over a year to get it to work at a level that we thought was respectable and usable.
 And then it took us longer to sort of build out the product around the website and all those things that I’ve now learned you have to do.

 Make decisions quickly and live with the consequences

 Which skills from your training and years in journalism have been helpful for you in your role as an entrepreneur and leader of a startup?

 You’ve got to just stay calm when things go bad.
 And I sort of joke that when you run a startup every morning you wake up and wonder what landmines you will discover in your path that you’ll have to navigate around.

 There are constant challenges and issues.
 It doesn’t matter how good or smart you are, you’re always going to face those technical problems, human resources problems, banking problems, or logistical problems.

 And I’m fortunate I absolutely reach out for people’s wisdom and talk to our team about things.

 But ultimately I’m a real believer in making decisions fast and living with the consequence because in a fast-moving company like this indecision is often worse.

-So you have to admit what you don’t know and surround yourself with people who are smarter than you and know things that you don’t.
+Surround yourself with people who are smarter than you and know things you don’t.
 But I think that it becomes intuitive for journalists to just ask questions and seek answers.